Asquera/elasticsearch-http-basic/README.md

 Requesting / does not request authentication to simplify health heck configuration.

+There is no way to configure this on a per index basis.

 ## Installation

 Download the current version from https://github.com/Asquera/elasticsearch-http-basic/releases and copy it to `plugins/http-basic`.